fgeorges/company-marklogic/README.md

 Company backend for MarkLogic functions.

-Using the Company Mode for Emacs, it suggests completions for MarkLogic functions, as you type, both for Javascript and XQuery.
+Using the Company Mode for Emacs, it suggests completions for MarkLogic functions, as you type, both for JavaScript and XQuery.

 ## Install